 The hippocampus is a brain region with one of the highest densities of cannabinoid receptors (Glass, Faull et al. 1997), and may thus be particularly vulnerable to the effects of cannabinoid exposure (Lorenzetti, Solowij et al. 2013, Ranganathan, D'Souza 2006).
 Hippocampal volumetric reductions have been reported in cannabis users (for a meta-analysis, see Rocchetti, Crescini et al. 2013), although only for the left and right hemisphere combined.
 In our previous study in the same sample (Koenders, Cousijn et al. 2016) using voxel-based morphometry (VBM), we found that grey matter development of the hippocampal region over a period of 39 months did not differ between 21-25 year old cannabis users and age matched controls.
 Importantly, at baseline there was a significant negative correlation between the amount of use in grams per week and grey matter density in a cluster comprising the left hippocampus.
 However, VBM may suffer from bias due to suboptimal and limited localization accuracy (Mechelli, Price et al. 2005).
 In addition, global measures of volume lack information on the details of the topography within a given brain structure (Gilman, Kuster et al. 2014).
 We decided to study the hippocampal region in more detail using manual tracing of the hippocampus in the same sample.
 The use of a manual tracing technique by an experienced tracer has the benefit of enhanced sensitivity to subtle effects in hippocampal shape and greater precision in detecting inter-individual variability in anatomical boundaries when compared to the application of automated protocols such as VBM (Stjepanovic, Lorenzetti et al. 2013).
-Manual tracing also allows to perform shape analyses, enabling examination of whether cannabis use affects specific hippocampal sub regions (Gilman, Kuster et al. 2014, Gogtay, Nugent et al. 2006).
+Manual tracing also allows shape analyses, enabling examination of whether cannabis use affects specific hippocampal sub regions (Gilman, Kuster et al. 2014, Gogtay, Nugent et al. 2006).

 During normal development hippocampal volumes develop in a curvilinear slope, first increasing with age (Goddings, Mills et al. 2014, Ostby, Tamnes et al. 2009) and decreasing around the mid 30’s (Ostby, Tamnes et al. 2009, Raz, Gunning-Dixon et al. 2004).
 Continued cannabis use during young adulthood may influence development through causing hippocampal volumetric reductions in cannabis users over time.

 Small hippocampal volumes have been found most consistently in samples with high levels of cannabis exposure (for reviews, see Lorenzetti, Solowij et al. 2013, Rocchetti, Crescini et al. 2013).
 Also, an earlier age of onset of cannabis use may have a negative effect on hippocampal structure and function (Solowij, Battisti 2008).
 However, in the meta-analysis of Rocchetti et al. (2013), no correlation was found between duration of use and hippocampal volumes.
 Also, cross-sectional structural neuroimaging studies to date did not find associations between hippocampal volume and age of onset in cannabis users (for a review, see Lorenzetti, Solowij et al. 2013).
 An earlier age of onset of cannabis use was found to be related to an elevated risk for cannabis dependence (Grant, Pickering 1998) and development of psychotic disorders (Arseneault, Cannon et al. 2002).
-Also, an earlier age of onset of cannabis use was shown to impair performance on hippocampal mediated cognitive tasks like the spatial working memory task (Harvery, Sellman et al. 2007), the Rey Auditory Verbal Learning Test (Harvery, Sellman et al. 2007), and the working memory n-back task (Jacobsen, Mencl et al. 2004).
-Therefore we propose that an earlier age of onset may hamper the typical developmental increase (Goddings, Mills et al. 2014, Ostby, Tamnes et al. 2009) in hippocampal volume in cannabis users.
+Also, an earlier age of onset of cannabis use was shown to impair performance on hippocampal mediated cognitive tasks like the spatial working memory task (Harvery, Sellman et al. 2007) and the Rey Auditory Verbal Learning Test (Harvery, Sellman et al. 2007).Therefore we propose that an earlier age of onset may hamper the typical developmental increase (Goddings, Mills et al. 2014, Ostby, Tamnes et al. 2009) in hippocampal volume in cannabis users.